Construction Administration | Benefits & Case Studies | Autodesk

 Heratech

-Heratech harnessed Autodesk’s Architecture, Engineering, & Construction Collection and BIM Collaborate Pro for digital transformation, streamlining design and construction for over 200 engineering professionals through standardised models, interdisciplinary collaboration and reduced planning amendments.
+Heratech harnessed Autodesk’s Architecture, Engineering, & Construction Collection and BIM Collaborate Pro for digital transformation, streamlining design and construction for over 200 engineering professionals through standardized models, interdisciplinary collaboration, and reduced planning amendments.

 DPR Construction